1969 Philippine presidential election

 The 1969 Philippine presidential and vice presidential elections were held on November 11, 1969.
-Incumbent President Ferdinand Marcos won a second full term as President of the Philippines.
+Incumbent Nacionalista President Ferdinand Marcos was reelected to a second term, defeating Liberal Sergio Osmeña Jr., senator and former Cebu City mayor.
 Marcos was the last president in the entire electoral history of the Philippines who ran for and won a second term.
 His running mate, incumbent Vice President Fernando Lopez, was also elected to a third full term as Vice President of the Philippines.
 A total of twelve candidates ran for president, but ten of those got less than 0.01% of the vote.
+Despite Marcos' win, Osmeña never conceded defeat.

 Constitutionally barred for a third term, Marcos sought to amend the constitution to allow him to do so.
 A constitutional convention was elected in 1970 for this purpose.
 Growing unrest led to Marcos declaring martial law in 1972.
 Months later, the constitutional convention passed a new constitution, which was subsequently ratified in a plebiscite in 1973.
 Marcos then ruled by decree, and a presidential election would not be held again until 1981.
 The office of the vice president was abolished in the new constitution but was reinstated in 1984, and an election for it was first held in 1986.